-Communcation as a Service (Caas) is actually a Cloud Computing based deployment of telephony and typically, there are communication applications in the cloud computing service:
+Communication as a Service (Caas) is the deployment of telephony, and typically, there are communication applications in the cloud computing service based on Cloud Computing.

 - IVR – Interactive Voice Response